lammps/lammps/doc/src/labelmap.rst

    If substituting numeric types with type labels is currently supported by a given command, this feature will be mentioned on that command's doc page.
+Or, for input script commands, type labels can be processed using :doc:`variable <variable>` syntax.

 .. note::

-   Type labels must begin with a letter.
+   Type labels cannot start with a number.

 The label map of only one type of interaction (atom, bond, etc.) may be modified by a given *labelmap* command.
 Any number of